dollabs/pamela/doc/PAMELA.md

 ```

 ## **choose-whenever**
  * *Description*: Select and execute one or more of the specified choices.
-Syntactically, this is the same form as `choose`; the one exception is that when a choice is selected in a `choose`, that choice will never be cancelled and an alternative choice selected.
+Syntactically, this is the same form as `choose`; the one exception is that when a choice is selected in a `choose`, that choice will never be canceled and an alternative choice selected.
 For `choose-whenever`, the execution environment may cancel execution of a choice at any time, and begin execution of an alternative choice.
 By default, one of the choices is selected, but the use of `:exactly`, `:min`, and `:max` will require more than one choice to be selected.
 If N choices are chosen, and any of those choices should fail, the execution environment may select an alternative choice.
- * Note: The execution environment will often rely on information contained in the `choice-opt` declarations to guide when and which choices should be cancelled and selected.
+ * Note: The execution environment will often rely on information contained in the `choice-opt` declarations to guide when and which choices should be canceled and selected.
  * *Syntax*:
  * `choose-whenever   ::= '(' 'choose-whenever' choose-opt* choice+ ')'`
  * `choice   ::= '(' 'choice' choice-opt* fn ')'`